 waters bordering with other states, are closed to the harvest of freshwater mussels and clams.
-Except for threatened or endangered species, dead mussel shells may be possessed.
+Except for threatened, endangered or Aquatic Invasive Species, dead mussel shells may be possessed.
 A person may not buy, sell, barter, or trade any species of freshwater mussels or their shells.